electrocucaracha/krd/playbooks/roles/criproxy/README.md

 Below is a diagram depicting the way CRI Proxy works.
-The basic idea is forwarding the requests to different runtimes based on prefixes of image name / pod id / container id prefixes.
+The basic idea is forwarding the requests to different runtimes based on prefixes of image name / pod ID / container ID prefixes.

 ![CRI Request Path](../../../docs/src/img/criproxy.png)